vibrator-header.jpg

 • Operating noisy machines during shifts when fewer people would be exposed

-Apply Engineering Noise Controls: These involve changing or replacing equipment or making related physical changes at the noise source or along its transmission path to reduce the noise level at the worker's ear.
+Engineering Noise Controls involve changing or replacing equipment or making related physical changes at the noise source or along its transmission path to reduce the noise level at the worker's ear.
 Examples of effective Engineering Noise Controls include:

 • Placing a barrier, such as sound walls or curtains, between the noise source and the worker(s)